lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Pino:** expansions.

 **Claire:** I feel like you can go either way.
-I, I, I, when I try to have empathy for people in the audience, obviously they wanna know and understand how to use the new things, the new features.
+I, I, I, when I try to have empathy for people in the audience, obviously they want to know and understand how to use the new things, the new features.

 So that's obvious, like content for future conference talks.
 But there are also pain points or things that are complicated that maybe they don't fully understand yet.
 And that also gives fodder and that, that goes back to what Bodice was saying a few minutes ago about, you know, listening to whether it's users or people in customer support.